 You already have a head start on refining the project's objectives in quantifiable terms, but now you need to plan further and write down all the intermediate and final deliverables that you and your team will produce over the course of the project.
-Deliverables include everything that you and your team produce for the project (i.e., anything that you and your team are performing for the client, customer, or sponsor.
+Deliverables include everything that you and your team produce for the project (i.e., anything that you project will deliver).
+The deliverables for your project include all of the products or services that you and your team are performing for the client, customer, or sponsor.
 They include every intermediate document, plan, schedule, budget, blueprint, and anything else that will be made along the way, including all of the project management documents you put together.
 Project deliverables are tangible outcomes, measurable results, or specific items that must be produced to consider either the project or the project phase completed.
 Intermediate deliverables, like the objectives, must be specific and verifiable.